Casti connubii: Opposition to eugenics

 Casti connubii speaks out against the eugenics laws, then popular, that forbade those deemed 'unfit' from marrying and having children: "Those who act in this way are at fault in losing sight of the fact that the family is more sacred than the State and that men are begotten not for the earth and for time, but for Heaven and eternity."

+He also expresses a strong sentiment in favor of good breeding and even goes as far as to say "that which is of a Eugenic indication may and must be accepted."

 It also took a strong stand against forced sterilizations.
 Pius XI stated that if no crime has taken place and there is no cause present for grave punishment, magistrates have no direct power over the bodies of their subjects.
 He cited Thomas Aquinas:

 St. Thomas teaches this when inquiring whether human judges for the sake of preventing future evils can inflict punishment, he admits that the power indeed exists as regards certain other forms of evil, but justly and properly denies it as regards the maiming of the body.